-The Athora Belgium net result still shows a positive balance of € 10.989,5 thousand.
+The Athora Belgium net result shows a positive balance of € 3.020,3 thousand.

-2022 Solvency and Capital Management:
+2023 Solvency and Capital Management:

-The Solvency Capital Requirement coverage ratio at YE'22 amounts to 150,4% which means that Athora Belgium owns about 1,5 time what is needed to cover its capital needs.
-This ratio is higher according to the Risk Appetite Framework of the Company.
+The Solvency Capital Requirement coverage ratio at YE'23 amounts to 159,3%.
+This means that Athora Belgium Eligible Own Funds is about 1,6 time what is needed to cover its regulatory capital needs.